tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/30-pregnancy-birth.md

   - tiles-what-can-acupuncture-treat
   - tiles-gender-health
 ---
-Sadly, Pregnancy often can be challenging.
-Acupuncture is one of the safest forms of medicine for you and your baby and provides relief to women every day.
+While being an amazing journey, pregnancy often can involve significant emotional or physical difficulties.
+Acupuncture is one of the safest forms of medicine for you and your baby and, every day, helps women enjoy rather than survive pregnancy.